xmxv/Legion/README.md

 This repository is OLD, I wrote this over 2 years ago during covid.

-The original base used was a pretty basic bot with 10-20 commands.
-This version is a modular bot with 100+ commands.
+The original base used was a pretty basic bot with 10-20 commands that I took from some open source project on github.
+This version is an improved modular bot with 100+ commands.

 Dashboard was ripped from another repo and I never bothered getting it to work with my bot.
 If you end up using this, you will need to update it to work with the new discord.js version + update some of the code to respect the new bot development TOS.